 A look at censorship in America

 The ongoing boycott of Facebook over its hypocritical approach to censorship incited a massive protest joined by global corporations.
-While the intent is good, if it leads to more censorship, we’re going in the wrong direction.
+While their intent is good, if it leads to more censorship, we’re going in the wrong direction.

-I’m a science journalist, book author, and one of nine volunteers who run a health and wellness page called Your Baby, Your Way on Facebook.
+I’m a science journalist.
+A book author, and one of nine volunteers who run a health and wellness page called Your Baby, Your Way on Facebook.
 Our page has over 42,000 followers and reaches upwards of 500,000 people on a good week.
 The goal of the page is to share news and information to help people make informed choices about children’s health.

 At Your Baby, Your Way, we aren’t afraid of controversial subjects.
 We post regularly about vaccine safety, glyphosate and other environmental toxins, and the harms of baby Tylenol.
 We also write about the benefits of home birth, gentle parenting, and leaving babies intact.